 - Allowance for a personally chosen German language course during the grant period.

-- If you take a DSH or GI (Goethe Institute) examination during the program period, the fee may be reimbursed.
+- If you take a DSH or GI (Goethe Institute) examination during the scholarship period, the fee may be reimbursed.

-- Number of Awards: A very limited number of scholarship recipients may be awarded an additional two-month intensive language course grant.
+- Number of Scholarships: A very limited number of scholarship recipients may be awarded an additional two-month intensive language course grant.

 - Nationality: US and Canadian applicants or permanent residents